|Types||Online and Distance Learning|

 |Course contact||If you have any questions about this course, please email InternetCourses@conted.ox.ac.uk or telephone +44 (0)1865 280973.|

 The Advanced Diploma in Local History is a one-year part-time course which aims to train students in key concepts and methods of historical studies.
 The course is at FHEQ Level 6, equivalent to study in the third year at a university in the UK.

-The course is delivered entirely via the Internet so students have the advantage of working at home while having access to course material, to their tutor, and to fellow students.
+The course is delivered entirely online so students have the advantage of working at home while having access to course material, to their tutor, and to fellow students.
 Oxford University's programme of online courses brings the quality of education and scholarship which the University represents to those living far from Oxford and those who cannot attend regular classes.

 Students taking the Advanced Diploma come from a wide variety of backgrounds; they may live in any part of Britain, or worldwide; and they can be of any age.
 What all have in common is an enthusiasm for local history and a commitment to learning, and the variety of student experience provides a lively and stimulating study environment.

 Many people take the course in order to learn how to use original sources and databases for their own research into local and family history.
 History teachers and local studies librarians are likely to find the course professionally useful.
 The transferable nature of the skills acquired will be valuable to people from a wide range of occupations, as well as those who are retired or not currently in employment.

 Students get the opportunity, with the help of their tutor, to produce their own piece of local historical research, and some of these have been developed into articles for scholarly journals.

 The Advanced Diploma can also be taken to prepare for a higher degree such as Oxford University's part-time MSc in English Local History or Master's programmes at other universities.

 The Open University recommends this course as preparation for its online MA in History.